stoodkev/SteemPlus/README.md

 [More details](https://steemit.com/utopian-io/@steem-plus/steemplus-2-7-access-your-trophies-from-steemitboard)

 ## Technical
-The estension is available on Chrome, Opera and Firefox, but work best under Chrome
+The extension is available on Chrome, Opera and Firefox, but work best under Chrome
 ### On Chrome
 If you're using Chrome, it's very straightforward, you just have to install SteemPlus from the Chrome Store [here](https://chrome.google.com/webstore/detail/steemplus/mjbkjgcplmaneajhcbegoffkedeankaj?hl=en) and enjoy!